christian-posta/ceposta-devops-ose/Readme.md

 ## OpenShift
-We use OpenShift as our PaaS to allow us to deploy our solutions on-demand, without having to set up a complicated static shared environment.
+We [use OpenShift as our PaaS][openshift] to allow us to deploy our solutions on-demand, without having to set up a complicated static shared environment.
 We use OpenShift to spin up our application on-demand and completely isolated from other environments/deployments.
 As we go through the steps to get from Dev to Prod, we see two things: